JagGlo/molecular_EPISTOP/README.md

 ## Introduction

 Welcome to the "Molecular EPISTOP" repository.
-In adherence to the principles of open science, we aim to maintain transparency and ensure the reproducibility of our research.
+In adherence to the principles of open science, we aim to maintain transparency and ensure the reproducibility of our research by sharing the code with fellow researchers.

 ## Paper Reference